ruffle-rs/ruffle/core/src/avm2/globals/README.md

 WARNING: Do *not* implement classes by copying their (decompiled) ActionScript from the Adobe Flash `playerglobal.swf`.
-This would violate copyright by making Ruffle re-distribute Adobe's code (and will not even work in general, since Adobe's `playerglobal.swf` uses native methods that Ruffle doesn't implement.
+This would violate copyright by making Ruffle re-distribute Adobe's code (and will not even work in general, since Adobe's `playerglobal.swf` uses native methods that Ruffle doesn't implement).

 Currently, globals are implemented in one of two ways:
 1) As pure-Rust code in files like `system.rs`.
 These are normal Rust